lesiak/snippets-of-knowledge/AWS.md

   > AWS IAM Identity Center is integrated with AWS Organizations, which enables you to centrally manage permissions across multiple AWS accounts without configuring each of your accounts manually.
 You can define permissions and assign these permissions to workforce users to control their access to specific AWS accounts using an organization instance of IAM Identity Center.
 Account instances of IAM Identity Center don't support account access.
   >
   > When you enable IAM Identity Center, IAM Identity Center creates a service-linked role in all accounts within the organization in AWS Organizations.
 IAM Identity Center also creates the same service-linked role in every account that is subsequently added to your organization.
 This role allows IAM Identity Center to access each account's resources on your behalf.
+  >
+  > **Assigning AWS account access**
+  >
+  > You can use permission sets to simplify how you assign users and groups in your organization access to AWS accounts.
+Permission sets are stored in IAM Identity Center and define the level of access that users and groups have to an AWS account.
+You can create a single permission set and assign it to multiple AWS accounts within your organization.
+You can also assign multiple permission sets to the same user.

 ## Active Directory
 - [What is AWS Directory Service?](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/what_is.html)